The best Micro Four Thirds lenses

 (Check the price on Amazon)

-3 - Only one Olympus lens to travel with?
+3 - Just one Olympus lens for travel?

 If you only want to bring one lens with you on your vacation, here are my three recommendations from Olympus:

-- The 12-100mm f/4 IS PRO: this is the best of the three options with a fixed f/4 aperture and a focal length equivalent to a 24-200mm in full frame.
-This choice will be clearly limiting for wildlife for example, but will work well for landscapes, portraits, life scenes, etc… This is the best optical quality lens, it is tropicalized, stabilized and all metal.
+- The 12-100mm f/4 IS PRO: this is the best of the three options with a fixed f/4 aperture and a focal length equivalent to a 24-200mm in full-frame.
+This choice will be clearly limiting for wildlife for example, but will work well for landscapes, portraits, life scenes, etc. This is the best optical quality lens, it is weather-sealed, stabilized and all metal.
 For me, it remains a very nice alternative, not too heavy (560g), with a price still high,

 1 - Panasonic 12-35mm f/2.8 II + 35-100mm f/2.8 II